Is insulin resistance, diabetes, or pre-diabetes making it difficult or impossible for you to lose weight?

-In fact, some supplements (I'm looking at you Berberine) have been shown to reduce the Hgb A1c as much as the medication metformin.
+In fact, some supplements (I’m looking at you Berberine) have been shown to reduce the Hgb A1c as much as the medication metformin (22).

-In addition many of you are probably deficient in some of these nutrients, so replacing them is not a treatment so much as it is replacing what your body is already deficient in.
+In addition, many of you are probably deficient in some of these nutrients, so replacing them is not treatment, as much as it is replacing what your body is already deficient in.

-In some cases these nutrient deficiencies can predispose, or make it easier for you to develop insulin resistance.
+In some cases, these nutrient deficiencies can predispose you or make it easier for you, to develop insulin resistance.

 Supplements that treat insulin resistance:

-- Curcumin - In 1 study patients who were pre-diabetic and took curcumin had a significantly lower chance of developing type II diabetes, in addition it helps reduce inflammation and may help improve pancreatic function.
+- Curcumin – In 1 study patients (27) who were pre-diabetic and took curcumin had a significantly lower chance of developing type II diabetes, in addition, it helps reduce inflammation and may help improve pancreatic function.

 To get the most benefit you will need to use supplements + medications + diet above.